MicrosoftDocs/cpp-docs/docs/standard-library/filesystem-functions.md

 path u8path(InIt first, InIt last);
 ```

-The first function behaves the same as `path(source)` and the second function behaves the same as `path(first, last)` except that the designated source in each case is taken as a sequence of char elements encoded as UTF-8, regardless of the filesystem.
+The first function behaves the same as `path(source)` and the second function behaves the same as `path(first, last)` except that the chosen source in each case is taken as a sequence of char elements encoded as UTF-8, whatever the filesystem.

 ## <a name="weakly_canonical"></a> weakly_canonical